 One of the biggest home concerns during a cold spell is the threat of frozen pipes.
 Freezing in the pipes of your home can lead them to burst, which can then lead to a huge, costly mess.
 Luckily, there are steps homeowners can take to prevent them.

 As mentioned above, keeping your home warm is one way to keep your pipes from freezing.
 But what about pipes that lead outside or the ones in your basement?
 If there are pipes you are afraid will freeze even with the heat turned up, allow the faucet to drip.
-This will help relieve pressure within the pipe, which will reduce the chances of the pipe bursting if it does freeze.
-Having water moving in the pipe will also lower the chances the water will freeze.
+This will help relieve pressure within the pipe by keeping the water moving, which can help reduce the chances of the pipe bursting if it does freeze.
+Having water moving in the pipe can also lower the chances the water will freeze.
 If your pipes do freeze and burst, the water damage is typically covered by your homeowners insurance.
 This is something you’ll want to check on with your agent, however, since all homeowners policies vary.

 Beware Chimney Fires

 Lighting a fire is surefire way to heat up your home (see what we did there?) and can be a lifesaver if the power goes out during a storm.
 However, lighting a fire in your home always carries risk.
-Chimney fires are especially dangerous because they can be more difficult to detect when enjoying a fire in your home.
 To avoid a home fire, ensure that your chimney and fireplace are clean.
 Have your chimney inspected each year by a professional and use a screen over your fireplace to keep sparks from entering the room.
-For more home fire safety tips, visit NFPA.

 Make Sure Your Gutters are Clear